 In minutes, she was in the ward.
 "Jesus Christ!
 What the fuck just happened?"

 "Warren… Oh God…" she cringed as a needle made its way into her arm.
 "Shit happened… I don't know…"

 "Never mind.
 We got P.O.W.s to save before we sort out this mess."

 "Ceasefire's out the window.
 We're at war with the bastards again."

 Oleg spotted the headlights of a vehicle outside his dacha.
-He already knew who were here.
+He already knew who they were here.
 He headed to the door and opened it to see the muzzles of two automatic rifles aimed at him.
 The KGB captain took three steps forward.
 "Soviet Defense Minister Oleg Suslovich Vodnik!
-You are hereby placed under arrest for treason against the Motherland and involvement in the conspiracy to murder the Soviet Premier—"
+You are hereby placed under arrest for treason against the Motherland and involvement in the conspiracy to murder Premier—"